 This is a special post to "explain like I'm five" crypto concepts such as web 3, blockchain, tokens, NFTs, and DAOs.
-If you’re a curious beginner like me, subscribe below and join my new Discord server - let’s explore web 3 together.
+If you’re a curious beginner like me, subscribe below and let’s explore web 3 together.

 As always, thank you for reading ❤️

 I want to help people make a living doing what they love online.
 I’m more convinced than ever that the way to make this a reality is through crypto.
 That’s because:

 Crypto has one feature that has never existed before - trust. - Ben Horowitz